Course Outline

 • Acquisition of shares or stakes.

-• Establishment of new subsidiaries.
+• Formation of new subsidiaries.

 3.2 Management Strategies:

-• Treasury optimization and cash flow management.
+• Optimization of treasury and cash flow management.

-• Business reorganization and restructuring.
+• Business reorganization and restructuring initiatives.

 Module 4: Practical Cases and Examples